 Gary Oldman is widely considered as a chameleon actor, somebody who has lost himself in countless roles that it seemed he could do anything requested from him on the big screen.

-Fans of the Harry Potter franchise have a special part of their hearts saved for Gary Oldman.
-The actor took on the beloved role of Sirius Black, the godfather of Harry Potter, who gave his life to save the Boy Wizard in one of the franchise’s most heartbreaking moments.
+Fanatics of the Harry Potter establishment have an extraordinary piece of their souls put something aside for Gary Oldman.
+The entertainer assumed the beloved job of Sirius Black, the guardian of Harry Potter, who gave his life to save the Boy Wizard in one of the establishment’s most shocking minutes.

 He has become one of the most prolific actors in the film industry for his ability to embody a wide variety of characters.
 He is also known as Hollywood’s Greatest Shapeshifter, and we have compiled his 16 greatest performances that support this statement.

 Also Read: FandomWire’s Best Movies Of 2020, Ranked

 1) The Dark Knight Trilogy – The Honest Cop

 In the Batman movies, Gary Oldman played one of the most crucial roles — that of Commissioner Jim Gordon, the man tasked with keeping the law in Gotham City while also working with Batman.
 Oldman helped audiences connect to Gordon very quickly and helped audiences see a new side of the character.

 2) The Harry Potter Franchise – The Noble, Unlikely Ally